SpriteSixis/Prompt-Generator-for-AI-Text-to-Image-Models/README.md

 # Prompt Generator

-A versatile and easy-to-use tool designed to generate intriguing random custom prompts for AI image generation software, like [Stable Diffusion](https://stability.ai/), [Midjourney](https://www.midjourney.com/home/?callbackUrl=%2Fapp%2F), and [Dall-E 2](https://openai.com/product/dall-e-2).
+A versatile and easy-to-use tool designed to generate interesting random custom prompts for AI image generation software, very useful for testing models.
+Works for [Stable Diffusion](https://stability.ai/), [Midjourney](https://www.midjourney.com/home/?callbackUrl=%2Fapp%2F), and [Dall-E 2](https://openai.com/product/dall-e-2).
 It lets you work as meticuluously or as lax as you want to, giving great and varied results with just a few clicks.

 ## Quick Start